wireapp/wire-server/src/understand/federation/architecture.rst

-The network scope of the SRV record (as well as that of the DNS records for backend and infra domain), depends on the desired federation topology in the same way as other parameters such as the availability of the CA certificate that allows authentication of the Ingress' server certificate or the federator's client certificate.
+The network scope of the SRV record (as well as that of the DNS records for backend and infra domain), depends on the desired federation topology in the same way as other parameters such as the availability of the CA certificate that allows authentication of the `Federation Ingress`' server certificate or the `Federator`'s client certificate.
 The general rule is that the SRV entry should be "visible" from the point of view of the desired federation partners.
 The exact scope strongly depends on the network architecture of the backends involved.

 SRV TTL and Caching
 ~~~~~~~~~~~~~~~~~~~